-[I’m reading this 1925 novel in four sections, and writing about each section before reading on.
-So far, I have read two sections.]
+[I read this 1925 novel in four sections, and wrote about each section before reading on.]

 5 March 2019